LoicMarechal/libMeshb/README.md

 ## Usage
 The **libMeshb** library is written in *ANSI C*.
 It is made of a single C file and a header file to be compiled and linked alongside the calling program.
-It may be used in C and C++ programs (a partial Fortran77 APIs is provided).
+It may be used in C and C++ programs (a partial Fortran77 API is provided).
 Tested on *Linux*, *macOS*, and *Windows 7->10*.

 Reading a mesh file is fairly easy: